siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 ```

-**Operators on Defined Windows**
+**Operators on Named Windows**

-The following operators can be performed on defined windows.
+The following operators can be performed on named windows.

 ### Insert